 HLAC only writes individual annuity contracts.
 All business is written in the United Kingdom.
-The Company matches pension annuity liabilities with lifetime mortgage assets, fixed income securities and cash.
+The Company matches pension annuity liabilities with lifetime mortgage assets, reversionary interests in property and fixed income securities and cash.

 Significant business or external events over the period